-If you are studying in Turkey for less than 90 days, you typically will not need a visa.
-However, if you are studying in Turkey for more than 90 days, you will need to apply for a Student visa.
-This may seem daunting but don’t worry – your program manager will walk you through every step, and send you a complete Visa Pack with full instructions and details of everything you will need.
+If you are studying in Turkey, you are required to obtain a visa.
+This may seem daunting but don’t worry – your program manager will walk you through every step, and send you a complete Visa Pack with full instructions and details to help you obtain your visa.
 If you are traveling internationally in the months leading up to your program start date, please let your program manager know.

 Step 1: Passport